 Painting Your Historical Home is so much more than just painting an old house!

-To give you an idea of the process in painting a historical home, here’s a peek inside our seven-step approach.
+To give you an idea of the process of painting a historical home here’s a peek inside our seven-step approach.

 1. Inspect Your Historic Home